Bioinformatics Programming Exercises

 Exercise 1 — Pseudo Code Practical

 #1.
-From a list of numbers, determine the mean
+If you had a file that was a list of numbers, determine the mean

 Possible Solution